SSH

 This page assumes that the reader:

-is working on a Linux machine, a macOS or a Windows machine with OpenSSH installed (default on recent Windows 10+ versions)
+is working on a Linux machine, a macOS, or a Windows machine with OpenSSH installed (default on recent Windows 10+ versions)

 check in the terminal with